Richard Krell

-Richard Frederick Krell (born July 13, 1992 in London, Ontario) is a Canadian curler from Canmore, Alberta.
+Richard Frederick Krell (born July 13, 1992) is a Canadian curler from Canmore, Alberta.
+He currently skips his own team out of Langley, British Columbia.

 Career

 University curling

 Krell was a member of the Wilfrid Laurier University curling team, winning provincial titles in 2015 and 2016 and a national title in 2016.
 Krell has played in the 2014, 2015 and 2016 CIS/CCA Curling Championships for Laurier, throwing third stones for Aaron Squires.

 Men's

 While playing third for Laurier, Krell would also skip his own team on the World Curling Tour.
 He has been skipping a team on the WCT since 2013.
 Krell won his first tour event by winning the 2016 KW Fall Classic.

 Personal life

 Krell graduated from Laurier in 2016 with a degree in Communication Studies.
 He attended London Central Secondary School in London, Ontario.